johngiampapa01/johngiampapa01/README.md

 ## Current Objectives

 Troughtout my journey learning about Computer Science in college I am particularly interested in Cybersecurity and Data Analytics.
 I am eager to start my career in either of those fields and show what I learned throughout college and expand my skillset through in-job experience.

+## Projects
+The first major project I worked on was Tech Talk Hub with contributions from Joseph Kiesche and Devin Szpilka.
+This project was
 <!--
 **johngiampapa01/johngiampapa01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.